-These are the first few lines of the second paragraph of the declaration of Independence.
-Notice that the Government derives its “just powers” from the “governed.”
-In other words, our founding fathers saw that the most basic element of the new nation they were forming was participation
+These are the first few lines of the second paragraph of the Declaration of Independence.
+Notice that the government derives its “just powers” from the “governed.”
+In other words, our founding fathers saw that the most basic element of the new nation that they were forming was participation.

 The most basic element of participation in our government is voting.
 When you vote, you help determine who will lead our nation, make our laws and protect the liberties that we love.

-According to the US Census Bureau, as many as 35% of eligible Americans are not even registered to vote, that is up to 65 million people.
-As a matter of fact. less than half the voting age population actually votes in any given election in this country.
+According to the U.S. Census Bureau, as many as 35% of eligible Americans are not even registered to vote - that is up to 65 million people.
+And according to data provided by the Pew Research Center, only one out of four eligible evangelical Christians votes on a regular basis.

-Imagine the impact that evangelical Christians could have regarding the direction of our nation, the character of its leadership and the moral well-being of its people of we all prayerfully engaged in this most basic civic participation and voted
+The estimate is that there are 59 million potential evangelical voters.
+Imagine the impact that evangelical Christians could have regarding the direction of our nation, the character of its leadership, and the moral well-being of its people if we all prayerfully engaged in this most basic civic participation and voted.

 One author writes the following…